The NSW Government is upgrading South Mosman Wharf as part of the Transport Access Program.

 - installation of three bicycle parking hoops.

 Artist’s impression of South Mosman Wharf Upgrade as displayed during the REF.
-Indicative only and subject to detailed design.
+Indicative only.
+This design has been changed sinced the REF to incorporate community feedback.

 Construction of the project would take up to six months to complete, weather and maritime conditions permitting.